wuboy0307/go-gpdb/README.md

 + RAM: 6 to 8 GM
 + Hard Disk: 40GB
 + Internet connection to download the product from PivNet.
++ Vagrant version: 2.0.0 or above (if using vagrant)

 # Setup